MediaMakers

 Email:

-Roshini Ashrit is a Freshman majoring in Finance at the Kelley School of Business and minoring in Film Production.
+Roshini Ashrit is a Sophomore majoring in Finance at the Kelley School of Business and minoring in Film Production.
 She aspires to combine both her passions in filmmaking and business within her career to help make an impact on her community.
 She is an Intern in the MediaMakers Alliance Team and strives to help women learn more about the Adobe Creative Suite to build confidence in their use of technology in all aspects of their lives.

 Staff Champion